CardinisCode/CardinisCode/README.md

 * API's
 * Test-Driven design, using Unit tests.
 * AWS

-I'd also love to learn the methodologies: Scrum and Agile working place.
-Tho It would also be nice to learn methologies at some point too, tho that's my geekside shining through LOL.
-Bugs are just villians in your code after all - they'll make you better as a developer and you'll be a better code hero as a result.

 Currently I'm building my personal profile site, using Github Pages and Jekyll - as another platform to show case my skills at work.